darktable article lede image

 Some enhancements to conditional blending

 Conditional blending, also known as “blend if”, is a feature which is currently under development in our master branch.
 A general description of the idea together with some examples can be found here.
 In short, conditional blending allows you to limit the effect of a module to certain pixels of an image, determined by their color coordinates.
 For modules in Lab space, you can restrict the effect of a module depending on the pixel’s L, a, and b value.
+For modules in RGB space, you can restrict the effect of a module depending on color channels Red, Green, and Blue plus a Gray value.

 Upcoming features: Conditional Blending

-or “If one slider is not enough” Diligent readers of our small blog series are already aware of the blending feature that darktable offers as part of many modules.
+Diligent readers of our small blog series are already aware of the blending feature that darktable offers as part of many modules.
 Instead of just handing over their result to the subsequent module in pixelpipe, “blending modules” take a moment to reconsider.
 Based on the blend setting they will take their original output together with their input and do a re-processing.
 As an example refer to here, where we took blend mode “overlay” with module “lowpass” to do shadow recovery.

 Mastering color with Lab tone curves

-or “How to bring the jungle back” Since its early beginnings darktable has a tone curve module that is able to alter the gray level distribution of an image.
+Since its early beginnings darktable has a tone curve module that is able to alter the gray level distribution of an image.
 Recently we did an enhancement: tone curve is now able to control the full Lab color space with separate curves for the L, a and b channel.
 People who are used to curve tools in RGB, at first might get puzzled over the results of these three curves; they show marked differences to the typical RGB curve.
+Especially a and b channels need to be dealt with in the right way; not doing so will give you strong off-colors.
+To spare you frustration here are some explanations and examples.